tk3369/Discorder.jl/example/README.md

 First, make sure that `DISCORD_BOT_TOKEN` environment variable is set.

 Start the gateway server.
-The log file can be found in Discorder.log.
+The log file can be found in `dev.log`.
 ```
 julia --project=. example/server.jl
 ```